 - Improved social outcomes means improving quality of life for individuals.
 This can reduce their need to access government services such as hospitals, police, and crisis accommodation.
 This also has the benefit of providing long-term savings for government, and these savings can be used to provide a return on investment to reward proponents.

-- The PADs initiative will complement other Victorian Government programs and will not replace existing services.
+- PADs complement other State Government programs and will not replace existing services.

 How are PADs different to Social Impact Bonds (SIBs) or Social Benefit Bonds (SBBs)?